no one reads my blog

 I recently updated the font here on Blog Tyrant to a larger size and a less harsh color.
 I also used a Google Font instead of a self hosted one and saw significant speed improvements.
 But, the studies all show that bigger fonts are important because there are a lot of older people reading your blog, a lot of people reading on small phones and a lot of older people reading on small phones!
 A large well spaced font makes a huge difference to how appealing your writing appears.

 Tip: Make sure your font matches your brand.
-Try to use fonts that are familiar to people as they appear less confronting to new readers.
+Try to use fonts that are familiar to people or are considered the best fonts for blogs as they’ll appear less confronting to new readers.
 The best bet is to find a website you like and ask your coder to copy the typography.

 6. Get really good at sneaky research